 If you’re in a crash and find the other driver doesn’t have insurance, don’t panic.

-You also want to get the other driver’s information, document details and photos from the scene and remember not to accept any cash.
+You should also get the other driver’s information, document details and photos from the scene.
+Do not accept cash.

-That last bit of advice might seem a little silly, but uninsured motorists know that they’re driving with a risk.
+That last bit of advice might seem unlikely, but uninsured motorists know they’re driving with a risk.
 That risk comes with high fines, so they might try to pay out of pocket for your damages.

-You don’t know the full extent of the damages or your injuries at the scene of the accident, so it’s wise to avoid accepting a cash deal.
+You don’t know the full extent of the damages or your injuries at the accident scene, so never accept a cash deal.

 Fines for not having insurance

-To check if a car is insured by a license plate, a good place to start is the police.
+To check if a license plate insures a car, an excellent place to start is the police.

 They can run a search through their system by license plate number.
 Police can likely tell you if another driver has car insurance and if they have enough coverage.

-You can also reach out to your DMV.
-For legitimate reasons, insurance information will be divulged with a license plate search.
+You can also contact your DMV.
+A license plate search will divulge insurance information for legitimate reasons.
 You can either go in person or online to find the needed forms.

 Another option is to call your car insurance provider.
-If you provide them with the license plate number, they will investigate to find the car owner and reach out to their insurance company or the owner.
+If you provide them with the license plate number, they will investigate to find the car owner and contact their insurance company or the owner.

-The first thing you need to do is try to get the license plate number or part of it.
+First, you must try to get the license plate number or part of it.
+Record other essential details, such as:

 • Type of car and color